velicast/dress-graph/docs/theory/family.md

 **Connection to the Reconstruction Conjecture.** The multiset $\{\!\{ \text{DRESS}(G \setminus \{v\}) : v \in V \}\!\}$ is directly analogous to the *deck* in the Kelly–Ulam reconstruction conjecture, which posits that graphs with $n \ge 3$ are determined (up to isomorphism) by their multiset of node-deleted subgraphs. Δ-DRESS computes a continuous relaxation of this deck.

 - **Complexity:** $\mathcal{O}(n \cdot I \cdot m \cdot \Delta)$.
 Embarrassingly parallel across the $n$ deletions.
 - **Expressiveness:** Incomparable to the standard WL hierarchy: it empirically distinguishes specific SRG pairs that confound 3-WL, yet fails on some instances (e.g., co-spectral vertex-transitive graphs) that higher-order methods can separate.
-Validated empirically using sorted multiset comparison:
     - **Rook vs. Shrikhande:** Successfully distinguished (SRG(16, 6, 2, 2)).
     - **$2 \times C_4$ vs. $C_8$:** Successfully distinguished (both 2-regular on 8 nodes).
     - **Petersen vs. Pentagonal Prism:** Successfully distinguished (both 3-regular on 10 nodes).